karanhb-pixel/enterprise-admin-ui/README.md

 -   Use optimistic updates for better UX.
 -   Cache data appropriately to reduce unnecessary requests.

+### Configuration and Deployment

+-   Use environment variables for sensitive configuration
+-   Do not commit `.env` files to version control
+-   Use production-ready build commands for deployment

 ## Troubleshooting Guide

 ### Common Issues